-Research suggests that 55% of all B2B sales in Western Europe are funded using trade credit services, with businesses reaping the dual rewards of better cash flow and improved relationships.
+Research suggests that 55% of all B2B sales in Western Europe are funded using trade credit services, with Buyers reporting improved cash flow and better relationships with Suppliers.

-ABC Buyer needs goods from XYZ Supplier to fulfil orders for its customers but doesn’t currently have the capital required to make the purchase.
+ABC Buyer Ltd needs goods from XYZ Supplier Ltd to fulfil orders for its own customers but doesn’t currently have the capital required to make the purchase.

-XYZ Supplier offers trade credit to ABC Buyer, allowing 90-days for payment.
+XYZ Supplier offers the goods to ABC Buyer via trade credit, allowing 90 days for payment.

 ABC Buyer receives the products and fulfils its own customer orders.
 It then uses the revenue generated from these sales to pay its invoice to XYZ Supplier within the agreed 90-day period.